0xarun/Write-ups/THM/inferno/inferno.md

 But the problem is here was two login(auth) prompt one /inferno and codiad.

-/inferno login request is <basic base64> to run the exploit we have to use this for all every request from exploit accordingly change the exploit. add header "Authorization": "Basic YWRtaW46ZGFudGUx" in exploit.
+/inferno login request has send using header "Authorization": "Basic YWRtaW46ZGFudGUx".
+To successfully run the exploit we have to use this header for all every request from exploit accordingly change the exploit.

 and run the exploit we got www-data shell.